Youth Entrepreneur Program Powered By VentureLab Prospectus

 Kid Row Exhibitor Space Info:

-Each Kid Row exhibitor will be assigned a table on which to display their work.
-Items may be placed on top of the table for display, but for safety reasons, cannot be displayed behind, in front, or on the sides of the tables.
+Each Kid Row exhibitor will be assigned a ½ table space (3’x2.5’) on which to display their work, and will be provided with 2 chairs.
+Items may be placed on top of the table for display, but for safety reasons, cannot be displayed behind, in front or on the sides of the tables.
 Craft Lake City is not able to accommodate special placement requests for youth entrepreneurs.
 Electricity is not available to Kid Row exhibitors.

 Craft Lake City allows up to two youth entrepreneurs to represent each accepted business in Kid Row.
-Due to space and safety restrictions, more than two youth entrepreneurs will not be allowed to represent a selected business on site at the DIY Fest.
+Due to space and safety restrictions, more than two youth entrepreneurs will not be allowed to represent a selected business on site.
 Only one application needs to be submitted per kid artisan business, but the name of the second kid artisan must be listed in the application as the business partner.

 Guardian Responsibility:

-A parent or legal guardian is required to be present with exhibiting Kid Row exhibitors at all times during Kid Row at the 17th Annual Craft Lake City DIY Festival Presented By Harmons, including for load-in, set up and load-out.
+A parent or legal guardian is required to be present with exhibiting Kid Row exhibitors at all times during Kid Row, including for load-in, set up and load-out.
 Each individual kid artisan must be accompanied by one legal guardian.
 One single legal guardian may be allowed for two siblings who are part of the same household and the same Kid Row business.

 Sales & Tax Information: